Hamunii/ToiletLeechIsReal/Assets/Unity.md

 ### Our Toilet Leech Assets In Unity

 We have made a ToiletLeech folder in our Unity project.
 Everything that goes into our asset bundle is in there.
 The first thing we did was import our fbx model into Unity.
-It contains all the materials, textures and animations of our model when first imported, but it is good to separate some of that stuff into their own folders.
+This is as simple as dragging our fbx file into our assets, or right clicking and choosing `Import New Asset...` and choosing our fbx file.
+The exported fbx model contains all our materials, textures and animations when first imported, but it is good to separate some of that stuff into their own folders.
 We have extracted our materials into the `Materials` folder.

 We have also copied the individual animations into the `Animations` folder, because I don't know how to separate them properly, but we can just ignore the animations embedded in the fbx file and use the copies inside the `Animations` folder anyways.